 Lacquer and cracks

 If a shakuhachi is lacquered inside-and-out, like the ones picture above, than they’re better protected against cracking.
 However, most shakuhachi are only lacquered on the inside.
-While this helps prevent cracks from any sudden introduction of moisture to the inside, such as from the breath or from cleaning, it perhaps increases the chances that a shakuhachi will crack at rest (read more about cracks here).
-Ultimately, the only thing that truly prevents cracks are bindings.
+While this helps prevent cracks from any sudden introduction of moisture to the inside, such as from the breath or from cleaning, it perhaps increases the chances that a shakuhachi will crack at rest.
+Ultimately, bindings are better where crack prevention is concerned.

 About Japanese urushi lacquer

-(Because urushi is the same as poison ivy and tends to cause horrible rashes for many people I opt to use an alternative which also adheres better and is more durable.
+(Because urushi is the same as poison ivy and tends to cause allergic rashes for many people, Jon opts to use an alternative which also adheres better and is more durable.
 However, when cured correctly, urushi is more than durable enough.)

 Urushi lacquer is made from the sap of the urushi tree.
 The sap contains “urushiol” which is an oily organic allergen found in plants of the family Anacardiaceae, especially Toxicodendron (e.g., poison oak, poison ivy, poison sumac).
 Cashew, mango, and pistachio are also in the same family and a lower quality lacquer is made from cashews.
 In sensitive individuals, urushiol can cause an allergic skin rash on contact known as “urushiol-induced contact dermatitis” AKA “poison-ivy rash”.
 The name comes from the Japanese word for the sap of Toxicodendron vernicifluum (漆 urushi).
 The oxidation and polymerization of urushiol in the tree’s sap when in the presence of moisture allows it to form a hard lacquer which is used to produce lacquerware.